-The Natimuk Economic and Social Plan (the Plan) aims to provide a forward-looking document that improves the financial sustainability and liveability of the town and surrounding rural areas.
-The Plan will be owned and driven by the Natimuk community and will allow the community and stakeholders to work in the same direction towards achieving a shared vision over five years.
+The Natimuk Economic and Social Plan (the Plan) is a forwardlooking document that aims to improve the financial sustainability and liveability of the town and surrounding rural areas.
+The Plan is owned and will be driven by the Natimuk community to enable the community and stakeholders to work in the same direction towards achieving a shared vision over five years.